-The all-metal Zeiss 35mm has a very tough and high quality build and is sealed against dust and tough weather conditions.
-When compared to the latest generation Nikon AF-S lenses like Nikon 35mm f/1.4G with plastic exterior, it feels much more solid in hands – even the lens hood is made of metal.
+The all-metal Zeiss 35mm has a very tough and high-quality build and is sealed against dust and tough weather conditions.
+When compared to the latest generation Nikon lenses like Nikon 35mm f/1.8G ED with the plastic exterior, it feels much more solid in hands – even the lens hood is made of metal.
 The focal length of 35mm is a good compromise between ultra-wide angle lenses and standard lenses.
 Thanks to the 9-blade diaphragm, the Zeiss Distagon 35mm f/2.0 ZF.2 renders background highlights in round, circular shapes, making it a good candidate for portraiture and street photography.

-In this review, I will provide a thorough analysis of the Zeiss Distagon T* 35mm f/2.0 ZF.2 lens, along with image samples and comparisons against Nikon 35mm f/1.4G and Nikon 35mm f/2.0D lenses.
+In this review, I will provide a thorough analysis of the Zeiss Distagon T* 35mm f/2.0 ZF.2 lens, along with image samples and comparisons to a number of different 35mm lenses from Nikon and other manufacturers.